 If you prefer to check, it is also doable here, but expect significantly more time to take care of the many processes involving check payment.

-It pays to stay loyal to PineCone as your pay scale is going to be calibrated according to the time (and amount of surveys done) with them.
+It pays to stay loyal to PineCone Research as your pay scale is going to be calibrated based on the time (and amount of surveys done) with them.

-When the panel first emerged online, the standard practice was to compensate every panelist $5 for every survey done.
-Now, they have capped the starting rate at $2 for a newbie for every survey done.
+When the panel first emerged online, the standard practice was to compensate every panelist $5 per survey done.
+Now, they have capped the starting rate at $2 for a newbie per survey done.
 This rate is to become progressively more as newbie takes on more and more surveys.

 But it does not take long to move up the ladder.
-I have heard that new members being put on a fast track and they can hit the $3 /survey bracket after they have done just 2 surveys.
+I have heard that new members being put on a fast track and they can hit the $3 per survey bracket after they have done just 2 surveys.

 What Others are Saying on the Web?